African swine fever virus: Southeast Asia

-The Philippines' Department of Agriculture started a probe in August 2019 regarding incidents of hog deaths in towns in Rizal and Bulacan for suspected African swine fever cases.
+The Philippines' Department of Agriculture started a probe in August 2019 regarding incidents of hog deaths in towns in Rizal and Bulacan for suspected ASF cases.
 The department ordered the culling of pigs within a 1 km radius of affected farms.

 The first case of African swine fever in the Philippines was confirmed on 9 September 2019 by the country's agriculture department.
 The department sent 20 blood samples to the United Kingdom for testing, with 14 samples testing positive for African swine fever virus.
 At the time of the confirmation, though, the department has stated that the disease has not reached epidemic levels yet and is still assessing its severity.

-On 16 September 2019, the Bureau of Animal Industry's Director Ronnie Domingo confirmed that the status of the virus in the country is in an outbreak level in Rizal, Bulacan, Quezon City, and also confirmed across the provinces of Pampanga and Pangasinan in the end of September.
+On 16 September 2019, the Bureau of Animal Industry's director, Ronnie Domingo, confirmed that the status of the virus in the country is in an outbreak level in Rizal, Bulacan, and Quezon City, and also confirmed across the provinces of Pampanga and Pangasinan in the end of September.

 Vietnam confirmed its first case of African swine fever on 19 February 2019.
-As of 31 October 2019, all 63 provinces / municipalities have reported outbreaks and more than 5,700,000 pigs have been culled.
+As of 31 October 2019, all 63 provinces / municipalities have reported outbreaks, and more than 5,700,000 pigs have been culled.

-The Vietnamese government acted to limit movement of pigs and pig products and implemented measures to prevent, promptly detect and strictly handle cases of smuggling, illegal transportation, and trafficking of animals and animal products—especially of pigs and pig products—into the country.
+The Vietnamese government acted to limit movement of pigs and pig products and implemented measures to prevent, promptly detect, and strictly handle cases of smuggling, illegal transportation, and trafficking of animals and animal products—especially of pigs and pig products—into the country.

-ASF was reported on farms near the capital city, Dili in East Timor from 9 September 2019.
-On 30 September 2019, it was reported that 405 animals were killed or culled.
+ASF was reported on farms near the capital city, Dili, in East Timor from 9 September 2019.
+On 30 September 2019, a reported 405 animals were killed or culled.